mvolar/SatXplor/README.md

 ## Installation

-Since SatXplor is a compilation of over 10 individual scripts, and a  Rust binary, the most elegant way of distributing and running EuSatXplor is by directly clonning the repository.
+Since SatXplor is a compilation of over 10 individual scripts, and a Rust binary, the most elegant way of distributing and running EuSatXplor is by directly clonning the repository and installing the dependancies.

 1. Clone the repository: